Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: PointLCA-Net

-We first provide an overview of the Exemplar LCA-Decoder algorithm~\cite{takaghaj2024exemplar}, which utilizes the sparse coding algorithm~\cite{rozell2008sparse} and the LCA algorithm~\cite{4379981} to represent the input signal $\mathit{S}$:
+The Exemplar LCA-Decoder algorithm~\cite{mahmoodi2024d} combines the sparse coding algorithm~\cite{rozell2008sparse} with the LCA algorithm~\cite{4379981} to encode the input signal $\mathit{S}$ as the activations $a_{i}$ of the Leaky Integrate and Fire (LIF) neurons where $\phi$ denotes a dictionary of features ($\phi_i$).
+The term $\varepsilon$ accounts for Gaussian noise in the reconstruction:

-where $\phi$ is a dictionary of features ($\phi_i$) and $a_{i}$ represents the activation of the LIF neuron $i$.
-The term $\varepsilon$ represents Gaussian noise.
-The LIF neuron's membrane potential $u_i$ is subject to a driving excitatory input $b_i$ and an inhibition matrix (Gramian) $G$.
-The Gramian matrix allows stronger neurons to prevent weaker neurons from becoming active, resulting in a sparse representation.
+The membrane potential of the LIF neuron at time step $k$, denoted as $u_i[k]$, is influenced by a driving excitatory input $b_i$ and an inhibition matrix (Gramian) $G$.
+The Gramian matrix enables stronger neurons to suppress weaker ones, thereby promoting a sparse coding.

-Each $\phi_i$ represents a feature learned from a data point in the training dataset.
-This approach eliminates the need for dictionary learning, differing from the original LCA, where Stochastic Gradient Descent (SGD) is used to learn and update the dictionary for each batch of input data.
+In PointLCA-Net, each $\phi_i$ represents a feature learned from a training point cloud.
 The thresholding function is:

-Here, the threshold $\lambda$ refers to the level that the membrane potential must exceed for the neuron to become active.
+Here, the threshold $\lambda$ represents the level the membrane potential must exceed for the neuron to spike.
 Next, a decoder is designed to decode the sparse codes $a_i$ and map them to \textit{K} distinct classes from the training dataset.
-Later, the same decoder is used to generate predictions or classifications for the unseen test data points.
+This same decoder is then used to generate classifications for unseen test point clouds.

-Given a sufficient number of training data points \textit{M}, each test data point will have a sparse coding representation $a = [a_0, a_1, a_2, ..., a_{M-1}]$, where the majority of the $a_{i}$ values will be zero.
-Ideally, for any test input $S_{Test}$, the non-zero entries in the vector $a$ would correspond exclusively to the dictionary atoms $\phi_i$ associated with class \textit{k}, where \textit{k} ranges from 1 to \textit{K}.
-However, modeling errors and input signal noise may introduce small non-zero entries that are associated with multiple classes.
-To address this issue and better harness the relevance of neuron activations for each class, the ``Maximum Sum of Activations'' decoder is proposed.
-In this approach, the $\ell_1$ norms of the activations for each class \textit{k} are summed and the class with the highest value is determined:
+The Maximum Activation Code (Eq.\ref{max-decoder}) and Maximum Sum of Activation Codes (Eq.\ref{max-sum-decoder}) were used as decoders for classification.
+In contrast to a shallow (single layer) neural network decoder, which requires additional training and error backpropagation, the Maximum Activation Code and Maximum Sum of Activation Codes offer computational advantages and greater efficiency.